jmaguirreafre-lgtm/portfolio_jaguirre/README.md

 ### Business Performnace

 Process:
-Define the Problem and Objectives - Planned the desired outcome by asking sufficient questions and narrowed the description to specific objectives to work on
+Define the Problem and Objectives - Planned the desired outcome by asking sufficient questions and narrowed the description to specific objectives to work on.<br/>
-Data Collection - Reviewed the database and, based on the objectives, confirmed whether the data collected was sufficient for the desired outcome
+Data Collection - Reviewed the database and, based on the objectives, confirmed whether the data collected was sufficient for the desired outcome.<br/>
-Data Cleaning and Processing - After reviewing, I used DBeaver to run queries in SQL to clean and extract the critical information needed
+Data Cleaning and Processing - After reviewing, I used DBeaver to run queries in SQL to clean and extract the critical information needed.<br/>
-Exploratory Analysis - Created initial visualizations to identify overall patterns, detect anomalies in the data (to request their correction), and developed initial hypotheses
+Exploratory Analysis - Created initial visualizations to identify overall patterns, detect anomalies in the data (to request their correction), and developed initial hypotheses.<br/>
-Statistical Analysis - I reviewed the current patterns to confirm data integrity and to interpret the existing data Visualization and Communication - Once I had all the desired information and confirmed its integrity, I created the appropriate visualizations to share the results and insights with stakeholders
+Statistical Analysis - I reviewed the current patterns to confirm data integrity and to interpret the existing data.<br/>
+Visualization and Communication - Once I had all the desired information and confirmed its integrity, I created the appropriate visualizations to share the results and insights with stakeholders

 Tools and resources: